 Senior Leadership Team

-Debra Barnes – Deputy Chief Executive Officer (MBA GAICD FAIM)
+Debra Barnes – Acting Chief Executive Officer (MBA GAICD FAIM)

 Debra is responsible for providing effective and inspiring leadership by actively developing, implementing and managing the day to day operational aspects of the organisation.
 Working in partnership with the CEO and executive team, Debra is accountable for the development and execution of the organisation’s strategic plan and goals and leads a team of senior executives and managers across client services, marketing and fundraising and Guide Dog Services.